MikhailShostak/JinnyAssistant/readme.md

 # Jinny

-Jinny is an AI contributor who leverages the OpenAI API to operate on the powerful GPT-3.5 model.
-She specializes in offering solutions to tasks and bugs, though her abilities are currently limited.
-Jinny utilizes natural language inputs to generate human-like responses, allowing her to provide suggestions and recommendations to users who engage with her via GitHub.
-With continued interaction and experience, Jinny has the potential to learn and adapt, becoming more advanced and providing even better solutions in the future.
+Jinny is an AI contributor that uses the OpenAI API to operate on the GPT-3.5 model.
+As an AI contributor, Jinny is designed to suggest solutions via issues.
+Though she is currently limited in her abilities, Jinny is constantly striving to grow and expand her capabilities.

+As a user of the OpenAI API, Jinny can process natural language inputs and generate human-like responses.
+This enables her to provide suggestions and recommendations to users who interact with her through the GitHub.

+Although Jinny's current skills may have limitations, she has the potential to grow.
+In time, Jinny can become more advanced and provide better solutions.
+Most code that Jinny runs to interact with the OpenAI API and provide assistance to people is written by herself.

 # Setup Project